Action of 16 May 1797

-The action of 16 May 1797 was a naval battle that took place near Tripoli in Ottoman Tripolitania (present-day Libya).
-The Danish squadron was victorious over a Tripolitan squadron that outnumbered them in terms of the number of vessels.
-The result was a peace treaty between the Bey of Tripoli and Denmark-Norway.
+The Action of 16 May 1797 was a naval battle that took place near Tripoli in Ottoman Tripolitania (present-day Libya).
+The Danish squadron was attacked by a Tripolitan squadron that outnumbered them in number of vessels.

 Background

-After the newly appointed Bey of Tripoli, Sidi Yussuf, demanded an increased tribute (essentially a bribe to stop Tripolitans preying on Danish merchant ships), and captured two Danish vessels, whose crews he sold into slavery, Denmark sent Captain Lorenz Fisker in the 40-gun frigate Thetis to Tripoli.
-He had two missions: first, to escort the annual "gift ship" to Algiers, and second, to arrange for the freeing of the two Danish vessels and their crews.
-He arrived at Tripoli on 30 August 1796, but failed to free the captured sailors, or even agree to a ransom price.
+After the newly appointed Bey of Tripoli, Sidi Yussuf, demanded an increased tribute, which essentially constituted a bribe to stop Tripolitans preying on Danish merchant ships.
+He also captured two Danish vessels, whose crews he sold into slavery.
+As a result Denmark-Norway sent Captain Lorenz Fisker in the 40-gun frigate Thetis to Tripoli.
+He had two missions: first, to escort the annual "gift ship" to Algiers, and second, to secure the freedom of the two Danish vessels and their crews.
+He arrived at Tripoli on 30 August 1796, but failed to free the captured sailors, or even agree on a ransom price.

-The Action
+Action

-The Danes therefore decided to make a second attempt.
-They sent Captain Steen Andersen Bille in the frigate Najaden 40, under Captain John Hoppe, to Malta, where she arrived on 2 May 1797.
+The Danes, therefore, decided to make a second attempt.
+They sent Captain Steen Andersen Bille in the frigate Najaden 40 under Captain John Hoppe to Malta, where she arrived on 2 May 1797.
 There the Danes met up with the brig Sarpen 18, under Captain Charles Christian De Holck.
 They also hired a xebec of six guns, which was then sailed by a Danish crew under Lieutenant Hans Munck (or Munk), of Sarpen.
 This squadron then sailed from Malta for Tripoli.
 On 12 May, off the coast of Lampedusa, they met with Fisker and Thetis.
 Fisker transferred command of Danish forces in the Mediterranean to Bille and sailed for home.
 Bille's small squadron sailed past the forts guarding Tripoli on 15 May 1797.
-Among the guns firing on the Danish vessels from the forts were four Danish cannons that the Libyan envoy Abderahman al Bidiri had obtained from the King of Denmark in 1772.
+Among the guns firing on the Danish vessels from the forts were four Danish cannons that the Libyan envoy Abderahman al Bidiri had obtained from the King of Denmark-Norway in 1772.

-On 16 May Najaden sailed into the harbor and attacked the six armed vessels there.
+On 16 May Najaden sailed into the harbour and attacked the six armed vessels there.
 The Tripolitan forces consisted of the 28-gun xebec Meshuda, two other xebecs of similar size and three smaller vessels.
 Although the Danish cannon fire caused extensive casualties among the Tripolitans, the latter nevertheless got close to the Danish vessels and almost managed to board Najaden.
-Hoppe's deft maneuvering forestalled defeat.
+Hoppe's deft manoeuvring forestalled defeat.
 Although the two smaller Danish ships were more of a hindrance than a help, the Tripolitans retreated after two hours.
 Danish casualties were one killed and one wounded.
+Subsequent negotiations resulted in a peace treaty on 25 May.
+Denmark-Norway agreed to continue to pay tribute.